thequotablewalkingdead/thequotablewalkingdead.github.io/_posts/thangs/2017-04-17-film-theory-psychos-dup.md

 ---
 layout: video-header
 sidebar: right
-title:  "Do Psychopaths Survive Better?"
+title:  "DIY Lock Picks?"
 subheadline:  "Stuff 'n' Thangs"
-teaser: "Seems like cannibals, murderers, and sadists survive better in the world of the TWD than normal folks.
-But is it really true? "
+teaser: "If you're going to survive in the apocalypse you'll need some skills and tools."
 categories:
     - video
 tags:
-    - theory
+    - diy
-    - Film Theory
+    - lock picks

 header: no

 image:
-    thumb:  daryl-gagged-thumb.jpg
+    thumb:  padlock-thumb.jpg
     background-color:  "#304558"
-    caption: Glenn, AMC The Walking Dead, season 7
+    caption: Make Your Own Lock Picks

-iframe: "<iframe width='970' height='546' src='https://www.youtube.com/embed/uHxtDtZOgRA' frameborder='0' allowfullscreen></iframe>"
+iframe: "<iframe width='970' height='546' src='https://www.youtube.com/embed/ttHclcJZex4' frameborder='0' allowfullscreen></iframe>"
 video:
     embedURL: ""
     contentURL: ""
     thumbnailUrl: ""
 ---

-The world of The Walking Dead is tough and brutal.
-When Rick’s Rangers aren’t fighting off hordes of walkers, they’re having to contend with sick and depraved individuals who seem to be surviving well in the apocalypse.
-After a while one begins to wonder if being a lunatic really is better than being sane and kind.
+In this video Black Scout Survival show's you how quickly make a set of picks from paperclips.

-MatPat does some cool research on this topic as well as a one on one interview with the man himself, Robert Kirkman.
-Check it out.
+Please note, this is for educational purposes only.
+Don't break any laws.